pitchmuc/cjapy/docs/cja.md

 **Handling Throttle** : The throttle limit of 12 requests per 6 seconds or 120 requests per minute is handle automatically.
 It automatically pause the requests for 50 seconds when the limit is reached.

-### Get getMultidimensionalReport
+### Get getMultidimensionalReport (BETA)

 The `getMultidimensionalReport` is a beta feature of the `cjapy` module.\
 This method, as its name suggests, enable you to realize automatic breakdown report in your CJA environment.\
-The back end of that capability is leveraging the `getReport` and wrapping it with a logic.
+The back end of that capability is leveraging the `getReport` and wrapping it with a logic.\
-It returns a single `dataframe`, with raw ID of the metrics as columns value.
+It returns a  `Workspace` instance.\
-No reference to timeframe and filters are being returned in the result, as it is for the simple `getReport`
+No reference to metric filters are being returned in the result as it depends on the iteration of the loop.

 The following arguments are possible with this method: